-The Covid period proved how inter-connected the city centre is, and during 2020, 2021, and since, we have continued to bring people together to support business resilience.
+In 2020, 2021 and 2022, we continued to bring people together to support business resilience.
 The BID team worked throughout the pandemic to help levy payers during a challenging time for all.

 We lobbied government with examples of business impact, assisted with grant support funding and delivered weekly information briefings, sharing city intelligence and operational guidance.